fishpondstudio/IndustryIdle/README.md

 Before you commit and submit a PR, make sure your code:

--   Do not have TypeScript compiler error
+-   does not have TypeScript compiler error
--   Do not have ESLint warnings
+-   does not have ESLint warnings
--   Are formatted by Prettier using the rule in the project
+-   is formatted by Prettier using the rule in the project

 # License